 How are classes scheduled?
 Class schedules are based on student necessity and instructor availability on both weekday and weekend schedules.
 The standard weekday schedule alternates weekly between a Tues-Wed to a Wed-Thurs format.
 We are available 7 days per week, so if you contact us with your special requests for other arrangements, we will attempt to meet YOUR needs.

 Do I have to have a learners permit?
 Applicants over 19 years of age do not have to apply for a permit before taking the class.
-If they already have their permit the certificate of completion will waive the usual DMV 30 day holding period.
-Upon successful completion of this course, the graduate can take the certificate to the local DMV Customer Service Center, pay the associated fees, and process the permanent M-2 motorcycle endorsement (DMV will require a new photo, issue a temporary document, and the permanent license will arrive in U.S mail).
+If their permit has already been obtained, the certificate of completion will waive the usual DMV holding period.
+Upon successful completion of this course, the graduate may take the certificate to the local DMV Customer Service Center, pay the associated fees, and process the permanent M-2 motorcycle endorsement (DMV will require a new photo, issue a temporary document, and the permanent license will arrive in U.S mail).
 DMV applicants under 19 must hold the permit for 9 months.
 The BRC completion certificate will still waive both tests, but those students will not obtain their motorcycle endorsement until the 9 month holding period has been met.
 Students under 18 will require parental signature on the standard liability release in order to attend a BRC.

 What other types of training are available?
 We can provide one-on-one training on an hourly basis 7 days/week to work on specific rider problems, riding in the rain (under development), on-road skills development on your own motorcycle, police rider skills, etc. If you have a specific need, please drop us a line at Training@ClassicIron.com.